nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 If there is an author name placed under the verse it may be marked up with `<p class="verse-author">` and placed at the end of the `<div class="verse">` container.

+#### 3.3.11 Quotes

+Quotes, citations, excerpts from other sources and similar content are required to be marked up using the `<blockquote>` element whenever the content is separated from the regular text.
+Often, this type of content is distinguished from the regular text via indentation or some type of different styling.
+The `<blockquote>` element is required to wrap everything that connects to the quote or citation.
+For instance, if there is a source reference underneath the quote itself, this must also be included in the `<blockquote>` element, marked up with a separate `<p>`.

 ### 3.4 Thematic Breaks in the Text Flow

 In circumstances where depth of structure is not amenable to structural markup using `<section>` elements, Suppliers are required to use the `<hr>` element to provide distinguishable paragraph-level thematic breaks in one of the following two ways: